vanviegen/glasgow/README.md

 glasgow.mount(document.body, List);
 ```

 #### glasgow.transition({element, from, to, time, easing, keep})

 A helper function to perform DOM transitions.

 - `element`: The DOM element to work on.
 - `from`: An array of style properties to be set immediately.
 - `to`: An array of style properties to be set after a 0ms delay, triggering transition.
-Also, for each of the properties in this object, a `transition` clause is set.
+A special value of `"original"` can be used, to set a property to what is was before `to` was applied.
-- `time`: Duration of the transition in ms. Default to `350`.
+- `time`: Duration of the transition in ms. Defaults to `400`.
 - `easing`: Easing function string.
-Defaults to `"ease-out"`.
+Defaults to `"ease"`.
+The transition effect is set for all style properties for the duration of the effect.
 - `keep`: Unless this value is true, all properties will be restored to their original states when the transition is done.

 `transition(..)` returns a Promise that is fulfilled shortly after the transition is ready.
 When an `onremove` event handler returns a Promise, glasgow will keep the DOM element around until fulfillment.

 #### Proxy functions to the current instance